 When to use a crate

-Using a crate is important for at least as long as your dog is not yet house-trained - which likely is the case if you have a puppy.
+Providing a crate is important for at least as long as your dog is not yet house-trained - which likely is the case if you have a new puppy, and possibly is the case if you have a new rescue dog.
 A house-trained dog is one that will comply with all your house rules.
-House-trained comprises far more than the dog housebreaking, which means potty training a dog or dog toilet training.
-For details see House-training dogs.
+House-trained comprises far more than Housebreaking a dog (potty training, toilet training).